alifarahbakhsh/forked-legacy-blueprint-compiler/README.md

 # Blueprint

+This respository is **not** the main repository for the Blueprint project.
+It is only the repository that contains the Blueprint artifact from the 2023 SOSP paper.
+If you are interested in using Blueprint, please visit the open-source Githab implementation at https://github.com/Blueprint-uServices.

 ## __Installation Instructions__

 To install Blueprint, you only need a brief set of dependencies that are highlighted below.